consultingly/cuckoo/README.md

 ---
 ## 📜 **License**
-Cuckoo is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+SPOR is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 This means:
 - You are free to **use, modify, and distribute** Cuckoo.
 - Any modifications **must be shared under the same license**, even if only provided as a network service.
 - This ensures Cuckoo remains **fully open-source and community-driven**.

 ---
 ## 👨‍💻 **Contribute**
-Want to help improve Cuckoo?
+Want to help improve SPOR?
 We welcome contributors!

 1. **Fork the repo** and submit PRs.
 2. **Test it on different devices** and report issues.